-- A. Attorneys appearing in a dependency matter before the juvenile court shall not seek certification and shall not be certified by the court as competent until the attorney has completed the minimum training and educational requirements set forth in California Rules of Court, rule 5.660(d)(3), including continuing education as required, and provided evidence of completion to the Court Executive Officer as provided in rule 10.1(A). - B. When a certified attorney fails to submit evidence that he or she has completed at least the minimum required training and education to the court by the due date, the court must notify the attorney that he or she will be decertified.
-That attorney shall have 20 days from the date of the mailing of the notice to submit evidence of his or her completion of the required training or education. - C. After initial certification by the court, attorneys shall submit a new certificate of competence to the court at least every three (3) years.
-The attorney shall attach to the renewal certificate of competence evidence that he or she has satisfied the continuing education requirements of California Rules of Court, rule 5.660(d)(3). - D. If the attorney fails to submit the required evidence or fails to complete the required minimum hours of continuing training or education, or the court makes a finding under rule 10.1(C), the court must order, except in cases where a party is represented by retained counsel, that certified counsel be substituted for the attorney who fails to complete the required training.
-In the case of retained counsel, the court must notify the party that his or her counsel has failed to meet the minimum standards required by these rules.
+- A. Attorneys appearing in a dependency matter before the juvenile court shall not seek certification and shall not be certified by the court as competent until the attorney has completed the minimum training and educational requirements set forth in California Rules of Court, rule 5.660(d)(3), including continuing education as required, and provided evidence of completion to the Court Executive Officer as provided in rule 10.1(A). - B. When a certified attorney fails to submit evidence of completion of at least the minimum required training and education to the court by the due date, the court must notify the attorney of decertification.
+That attorney shall have 20 days from the date of the mailing of the notice to submit evidence of completion of the required training or education.
+(Revised 7/1/20) - C. After initial certification by the court, attorneys shall submit a new certificate of competence to the court at least every three (3) years.
+Attorneys shall attach to the renewal certificate of competence evidence that they have satisfied the continuing education requirements of California Rules of Court, rule 5.660(d)(3).
+(Revised 7/1/20) - D. If the attorney fails to submit the required evidence or fails to complete the required minimum hours of continuing training or education, or the court makes a finding under rule 10.1(C), the court must order, except in cases where a party is represented by retained counsel, that certified counsel be substituted for the attorney who fails to complete the required training.
+In the case of retained counsel, the court must notify the party that retained counsel has failed to meet the minimum standards required by these rules.
 The determination whether to obtain substitute counsel shall be solely within the discretion of the party so notified, except for child's counsel, who may be removed by the court.
+(Revised 7/1/20)